 Prevention is better than cure, Thalassemia is a completely preventable disorder.It is suggested the following prevention policies can be adopted to reduce affected births by doing blood tests (HbA2 estimation) and save resources so that the best possible treatment can be made available for already existing cases.

 There are an estimated 60-80 million people in the world who carry the beta thalassemia trait alone.
 This is a very rough estimate and the actual number of thalassemia Major patients is unknown due to the prevalence of thalassemia in less developed countries in the Middle East and Asia.
 Countries such as India, Pakistan and Iran are seeing a large increase of thalassemia patients due to lack of genetic counseling and screening.
 Most of them die in early life, often without a diagnosis or because of inadequate treatment.
-There is growing concern that thalassemia may become a very serious problem in the next 50 years, one that will burden the world’s blood bank supplies and the health system in general.
+There is growing concern that thalassemia may become a very serious problem in the next 50 years, one that will burden the world’s blood centre supplies and the health system in general.